 Good communication between school and parents is essential and we encourage parents to contact us if they have any queries or concerns.
 All school communication is via My Child At School (MCAS) or Parentpay, so it is important you sign up to receive our emails.
-Our website provides a wealth of information, www.jmhs.hereford.sch.uk and frequent editions of our magazine 'Update' are published as well as Headteacher's Newsletters.
+Our website provides a wealth of information, www.jmhs.hereford.sch.uk, including the regular Headteacher's Newsletters.

-Our Student Support Assistants are always willing to help you and their details are:

-Ms V Chadney Val.Chadney@jmhs.hereford.sch.uk Student Support (Behaviour) Mrs S McCarthy Sally.McCarthy@jmhs.hereford.sch.uk Student Support (Attendance)
+Our Student Support Assistants are always willing to help you and their details are: Ms V Chadney Val.Chadney@jmhs.hereford.sch.uk Student Support (Behaviour) Mrs S McCarthy Sally.McCarthy@jmhs.hereford.sch.uk Student Support (Attendance) Mrs H Mitchell Helen.Mitchell@jmhs.hereford.sch.uk Student Support

 Personal appointments can be arranged, at a mutually convenient time, with relevant members of staff to discuss any matters of concern.
-You should always report to School Reception on your arrival where you will be given a visitors' badge.
+You should always report to the School Reception on your arrival where you will be given a visitors' badge.